|Table of Contents - Hardware and Software Requirements in Tableau Server|

 Tableau Server is highly configurable to help you address these variables in your server environment and fine-tune server performance.
 Because of this complexity, there is no single formula for improving server performance.
 However, there are some basic guidelines you can follow.

-There are many other environmental factors that can affect performance of tableau server.
+There are many other environmental factors that can affect the performance of the tableau server.
 Normally the most significant factors are related to network performance, the browser, and resource contention.

 Client-side rendering is supported in Firefox, Chrome, Safari, and Internet Explorer 9.0 and later versions.
 All of these web browsers include the HTML 5 element, which is used by client-side rendering and will improve performance.

 Tableau server will not perform well in environments with other resource-hungry applications and services running on the same machine.
 Resource contention can cause slowness in each component process of tableau server.
 To get the most out of your tableau server license expenditure, ensure that tableau server is the only application running on the machine (s).